How To Create A Brand Guidelines Manual

 - It's easier to explain your brand to others.

-- You can establish a set of consistent messaging for your brand across all communications.
+- You can establish a consistent messaging system for your brand across all communications.

 - It helps you to execute your brand strategy consistently.